Slovakia women's national basketball team: History

 Before 1993, Slovak players represented Czechoslovakia.
 When Slovakia became independent, it became the successor state to the Czechoslovakia and, therefore, the results of previous state rightfully belong to it.

 In the 1990s, the Slovaks were the most successful women's basketball team in Europe, and thanks to that they became the most successful team sport in the country.
 This position was confirmed at the 1994 Women's Basketball World Cup, where they placed fifth; at the 1998 Women's Basketball World Cup, they were eighth.

 The team won a bronze medal during the 1993 European Championship and a silver medal during the 1997 European Championship.

 The only Olympic start in the Sydney 2000 was marked by the resignation of the implementation team led by Natália Hejková before the Olympics after disagreements with the leadership of the SBA.

 After 2001, there was a withdrawal from the positions, which culminated in non – participation in the EuroBasket Women 2005 and EuroBasket Women 2007.
 The biggest successes of the last period is 8th place from the European Championships 2009 and 2017.

 In the qualification for EuroBasket Women 2019, the team did not succeed and finished in third place in the group.
 Following the failure, the national team coach Peter Kováčik resigned and was replaced from February 2019 by Juraj Suja.

 After the victory over Netherlands on 6 February 2021 in Piešťany 61:50, Slovaks won qualification group H and advanced to EuroBasket Women 2021.

+Slovakia qualified for EuroBasket Women 2023 after finishing second in the Group H. At the Eurobasket, Slovaks won one game in the Group phase and advanced to Quarterfinals qualification where they lost against Germany and finished in 12th place.